andrewdnguyen/activ5-bluetooth-web/README.md

 ```

 ### Request Isometric Data from the A5 device
-Isometric data start to be stream when `requestIsom()` is called.
+Isometric data start to be stream when `startIsometric()` function is called.
 ```typescript
 this.A5Device.startIsometric();
 ```

-The isometric data is going to be received in the observable function `getISOMData`.
+The isometric data is going to be received in the observable function `getIsometricData()`.
 The data received is in **Newtons**.
 ```typescript
 this.A5Device.getIsometricData().subscribe(data => {
   // do something with the data received